 Option 1.
 To Kiel in Germany by train and continue by the ferry of Colorline to Oslo

 Option 2.
 To Frederikshavn in Denmark by train and then by the ferry of DSDF to Oslo

 Option 3.
 To Copenhagen in Denmark by train and continue by the ferry from DSDF to Oslo

 For the quickest connections by train: visit the website of the Deutsche Bahn.

 There are direct connections from Amsterdam and Brusseles from/to Oslo Gardermoen and Trondheim.

 In Norway it's possible to bring your bicycle along in the train or bus.
-The guide provides helpfull information on how to do it, but you can also take a look at vy.no.
+The Dutch guide provides helpfull information on how to do it, but you can also take a look at vy.no.

 - Sleeping: combine wild camping, pilgrim accomodations (cheaper than regular hostels) and sleeping at warmshower addresses (have a look at Sleeping and eating)

 - food: cook your own food.
 A lot of supermarkets have treir own budgetbrands.
 You can find a lot of fruit in the wild and you can even consider catching your own fish.
 What is left that is still very expensive, is fresh vegetables.